tiloye/stock-data-analysis/README.md

 3. A collection of radio buttons to choose different plot options.
 4. A table to show a summary of the computed metrics for selected stocks.

-The app is currently hosted on [render]("render.com"), and it can be accessed via this [link]("https://stock-comparison-dashboard.onrender.com").
+The app is currently hosted on [render](render.com), and it can be accessed via [link](https://stock-comparison-dashboard.onrender.com).